 Since 1981, SKI TRAVEL has recognized that dealing with students requires specialized skills and we have developed a staff to meet those needs.
 SKI TRAVEL’s trip management staff includes Trip Director, Assistants and seasoned professionals who specialize in travel logistics for youths.
 Our chaperones all come through family and personal referrals and their backgrounds are checked.

-Most are parents, teachers, law enforcement officers and government professionals who enjoy winter sports and working with kids.
+Most are parents, teachers, law enforcement officers, nurses, government professionals who enjoy winter sports and working with kids.

-In addition, professional Security guards are in the hallways and building in position on each floor from 10pm until 6am.
+In addition, professional Security Guards are in the hallways in the late evening hours each night.

-- This begins at home with parents explaining proper behavior, SKI TRAVEL Policies /Trip Rules
+- This begins at home with parents explaining proper behavior, Student and parent sign the Policies /Trip Rules

 - Trips like this offer parents a chance to see a child’s growing independence